Her Majesty’s Lord-Lieutenant of Greater London

 The Lord-Lieutenant of Greater London, Sir Kenneth Olisa OBE

 Sir Kenneth Olisa OBE is a businessman and philanthropist, the founder of two technology merchant banks and the first British-born black man to serve as a Director of a FTSE-100 company (Reuters).
-An advocate of social inclusion, he is Chair of Thames Reach, a charity working to shelter and resettle the homeless; Chair of the Shaw Trust, supporting the disabled and chronically unemployed to find work; founding Chair of the Powerlist Foundation, supporting future leaders from BME and disadvantaged backgrounds; a former Governor of the Peabody Trust; and a former NED of the West Lambeth NHS Trust.
+An advocate of social inclusion, he is Chair of Thames Reach, a charity working to shelter and resettle the homeless; Chair of the Shaw Trust, supporting the disabled and chronically unemployed to find work; founding Chair of the Powerlist Foundation, supporting future leaders from Black and Minority Ethnic and disadvantaged backgrounds; a former Governor of the Peabody Trust; and a former Non Executive Director of the West Lambeth NHS Trust.
 He was awarded a knighthood in the 2018 New Year’s Honours List.
 In 2019 he became President of London Youth, a member network of 450+ community youth organisations working across London, supporting tens of thousands of young Londoners each year.

 Ken lives in Hampton Wick with his wife, Julia.
 They have two grown-up daughters and six grandchildren.

 The announcement of Ken’s appointment as Lord-Lieutenant of Greater London can be found on HM Government’s website at: www.gov.uk/government/news/lord-lieutenant-for-greater-london-mr-kenneth-olisa.